emar10/highqualitybot/README.md

 # No Disallowed commands required

-# Priority (should be set higher than any conflicting groups you don't want to override this one)
+# Priority (should be set higher than any conflicting groups that you don't want to override this one)
 priority=9

 ```